Zeolite

 By Deder Siedler

-Zeolite is a generic term for a class of porous minerals that exhibit unique qualities as adsorbents, carriers and catalysts.
-The zeolite in your livestock feed is likely a “flow agent” or anti-caking treatment, which adsorbs moisture to keep the feed dry.
-The FDA considers zeolites to be GRAS (Generally Regarded As Safe), but does put restrictions on their use.
-Zeolite is composed of porous crystals of silicon and aluminum, and the material can be loaded with other ions such as sodium, potassium, calcium, and magnesium.
-The most common forms that farmers might see are sodium silico-aluminate (SSA), calcuim aluminosilicate (CAS) and hydrated sodium calcium alumino-silicate (HSCAS).
+Zeolite is a generic term for a class of porous minerals which exhibit unique qualities as adsorbents, carriers and catalysts.
+Zeolite is composed of porous crystals of silicon and aluminum, and the material can be loaded with other ions such as sodium, potassium, calcium and magnesium.
+The most common forms that farmers might encounter are sodium silico-aluminate (SSA), calcium aluminosilicate (CAS) and hydrated sodium calcium alumino-silicate (HSCAS).

 Zeolite does form naturally, and millions of tons are mined every year, but the reality is that most of what is sold and produced consists of synthetic forms of the substance.
 None of the synthetic forms are allowed on the National List for feed supplements or additives.
 Be assured that any zeolite in an OMRI Listed® product has the manufacturing process carefully reviewed to verify that it is a natural, mined form.